 Exceptions to Some and Any

-There are a few exceptions (breaks to the rule) to this.
+There are a few exceptions (breaks to the rule) to using some and any.

 You can also use any in a positive sentence when it’s not important which one.
 For example, if you say “You can take any bus from this stop,” it doesn’t matter which bus they take.
 They all go to the same place.